Gi60s/full-stack-dev/docs-src/index.md

 - **Name:** James Speirs

 - **Education:**

     - Bachelors of Science at BYU in Information Technology with an emphasis in User Interface Design.

     - Masters of Science at BYU in Information Technology with an emphasis in User Experience.

 - **Work:**

     - Currently working for BYU's Office of Information Technology as an architect and engineering manager.

 - **Office Hours**

     - I don't have an office or set hours, but if you need some one on one time we can set up a time to meet.

     - I plan to have free time at the end of every class to answer questions too.

+# Homework

+Homework assignments will be posted to [Learning Suite](learningsuite.byu.edu).

 # Final Project